FAQs about Admission Process

 Do you have an alternate list and when are alternates told that they are invited?

-We will inform applicants not offered acceptance into the program of their alternate status in March of 2015 and ask you to confirm your interest in being added to the alternate list.
-Alternates may be accepted into the Founding Class of 2017 as late as June 2015.
+We will inform applicants not offered acceptance into the program of their active list status by January and ask you to confirm your interest in being added to the active list.
+Alternates may be accepted from the active list as late as June.

 Will High Point University (HPU) graduates be given preferential admission to the program?